Jamie95187/BankTechTestJava/README.md

 ## Approach

 I decided to have four classes for this project and followed the TDD pattern of **red, green, refactor**.
-I began by creating tests for the important features, which was displaying a statement in the command line.
+I began by creating tests for the important features, which were displaying a statement in the command line.

 ## Running the application